 Let’s face it, by the time you’ve given everyone their cut, there’s not going to be a lot left for you.
 Unless, of course, you boost sales by changing your name to, say, Stephen King.

 This article was first published in the Independent in 1989.
-Dream Demon, a novelisation by Anne Billson which was published that same year by New English Library, bears no resemblance whatsoever to Scantily-Clad Hookers versus the Lunatic Chainsaw Killer, and even less resemblance to the movie Dream Demon.
+Dream Demon, a novelisation by Anne Billson which was published that same year by New English Library, bears no resemblance whatsoever to Scantily-Clad Hookers versus the Lunatic Chainsaw Killer – and even less resemblance to the movie Dream Demon, which still didn’t have an ending when it was screened for the writer.

 Dream Demon – the novelisation – is available for download in epub, mobi and pdf formats for only 99 cents from Smashwords.
 Click here to be taken to the site.